Updated July 13, 2020. Look for items noted NEW.

 We want to avoid directing you to waste any time, energy or resources on possibilities that may never come to be.
 At the same time, we feel confident that the below items will be included in the official standards soon to be released by the government.

-*We also know that availability of these items may be an issue due to demand.
-We ask that you are responsible by not hoarding more than you need and reserving medical masks for the health practitioners that require them until further notice.
+*We also know that the availability of these items may be an issue due to demand.
+We ask that you are responsible for not hoarding more than you need and reserving medical masks for the health practitioners that require them until further notice.

 Source and stock up on virucide.

 This is a very specific professional solution intended for surface cleaning that actively kills viruses.
 It will be clear on the label whether the solution is a virucide.